What We Believe:

-There is one God who eternally co-exists as three persons: the Father, the Son, and the Holy Spirit.
-The concept of the Trinity is a challenging one for us to grasp but consider how God has made us as body and spirit.
+- There is one God who eternally co-exists as three persons: the Father, the Son, and the Holy Spirit.
+This concept of the Trinity is a challenging one for us to grasp, but it is helpful to consider how God has made us with components of body and spirit.

 He is infinite, all-knowing, all-powerful, all-present and never changing.
 He is characterized as being:

-- Love: God is love, and therefore loves all people
+Love: God is love, and therefore loves all people regardless of their performance or behaviour.

-Because God loves us so intensely he devised a plan to rescue us from the hopeless state we put ourselves in.
+Because God loves us so intensely he devised a plan to rescue us from the hopeless state we placed ourselves in.

 1 John 1:9 If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness.